blogmarketing/blogmarketing.github.io/_posts/2024-01-28-facebook-ads-guide.md

 img: /assets/images/post/2024-01-28-facebook-ads-guide/facebook-ads-guide.jpg
 image: /assets/images/post/2024-01-28-facebook-ads-guide/facebook-ads-guide.jpg
 type: 'BlogPosting'
-tags: business grow marketing email funnel sales
+tags: business grow marketing email facebook sales
 ---

 Navigating Facebook Ads can be daunting for small businesses and brands.
 I get it – when I first encountered Power Editor, I questioned my decision to dive in!
 Initially, the multitude of options and the plethora of growth hack strategies from self-proclaimed experts overwhelmed me.